Sycamost/quizzer/README.md

 ### SweetieJar

 A SweetieJar question asks the user to guess a certain number to within a specified degree of error.

+### TrueOrFalse

+Like it says on the tin - the user is given a statement, or prompt, and must guess whether the prompt is true or false.